tasharen/ngui/Assets/NGUI/ReadMe - 3.11.2.txt

 -----------------
  Version History
 -----------------

+3.11.2
+- FIX: Fix for the popup list not re-opening properly in some cases with touch input.
+- FIX: Rewrote how '...' gets appended at the end of wrapped labels, fixing its functionality when sup/subscript is used in the same label.
+- FIX: Reverted the ordering of triangles for UI, making them face the -Z again.

 3.11.1
 - NEW: Added a 'keep value' option to the popup list that will make popup values persist even after it disappears, like it used to work before the change many versions back.